-In 2020, private banking and directly-related activities, eg asset management, remain the principal area for the development of the Bank's activities.
+In 2021, private banking and directly-related activities, eg asset management, will continue to be the principal area for the Bank's activities.
 In addition to private banking, the Bank will continue to focus on corporate banking, particularly the provision of loans to corporate clients.

-In private banking, the Bank's goal for 2020 is to continue to increase the volume of clients' assets managed by the Bank.
+In private banking, the Bank's goal for 2021 is to continue to increase the volume of clients' assets managed by the Bank.
 Qualitatively, the aim of the Bank is to provide private clients with highly-individual and flexible services, as regards asset management and other related areas.
 Issuance of corporate promissory notes and corporate bonds to be arranged by the Bank primarily for shareholder group entities will continue to represent a major part of the product range.
-In addition to securities sold to clients, the Bank will focus also on the active management of securities in its portfolios.
-This is an important role, as securities constitute a significant portion of the Bank's assets.
+In 2021, the Bank will also focus on the sale of third-party products, which should contribute to the growth of the volume of clients' assets managed by the Bank.

-As regards corporate banking, the Bank will continue to develop its existing loan portfolio to further increase the Bank's capital and funding options and follow up on the successful results of previous years in this segment.
-As regards strategy, the Bank continues to apply its proven method of providing loans based on adequate security and the client's track record.
+As regards corporate banking, the Bank will continue to develop its existing loan portfolio to further improve the Bank's capital and funding options.
+Due to the probable impact of the pandemic on the acquisition of new clients and the financing of new projects, the Bank will focus on its existing clients and address their requirements.
+As regards strategy, the Bank continues to apply its proven method of providing loans based on good security and the client's track record.

-In 2020, the aim of the Bank is to maintain or partially expand the product range for common clients, to which it provides services through a network of regional investment centres and branches.
+In 2021, the Bank's goal is to maintain or partially expand the product range for standard clients, to which it provides services through a network of regional investment centres and branches.
 Funds from the general public represent a substantial share of the funds base of the Bank's balance sheet business.
-In 2020, the Bank plans to continue the sale of public issues of corporate bonds for retail clients.
-In 2020, the Bank plans no major changes in its regional network.
+In 2021, the Bank plans to continue the sale of public issues of corporate bonds for retail clients.
+In 2021, the Bank plans no major changes in its regional network.

-In aggregate terms, the Bank plans to report a profit/(loss) after tax of EUR 9.0 million and total assets of EUR 722 million at the end of 2020.
+In aggregate terms, the Bank plans to report a profit/(loss) after tax of EUR 7.6 million and total assets of EUR 662 million at the end of 2021.

 The Bank will have no impact on the environment.
-In 2020, its activities will not substantially impact employment in individual regions of the Slovak Republic.
+In 2021, its activities will not substantially impact employment in individual regions of the Slovak Republic.